meysaru/meysaru/README.md

-#### Hi there 👋
+#### Hi there welcome to my profile👋

 I'm Rümeysa.
-I graguated from Computer Engineering in Ondokuz Mayıs Universitty.
+I graguated from Computer Engineering in Ondokuz Mayıs University.
+I hope my repositories helps you.

 <!--